learn-co-curriculum/js-async-fetch-readme/README.md

 ## Conclusion

-Modern websites now often have just _one_ HTML page, which loads initially.
-As you navigate around one of these sites, instead of jumping from HTML page to HTML page, JavaScript is loading the exact content we need and swapping it in when its ready.
+In order to provide maximum data with speed, many pages use the AJAX technique.
+It's certainly not required in all sites.
+Using it for every site is a step backward when simple HTML would suffice.
+However, as sites have more and more material, the AJAX technique is a great tool to have.

 Using `fetch()`, we can easily include requests for data wherever we need to in our code.
-We can `fetch()` data on the click of a button or the expansion of a tab, instead of when the page initially loads.
+We can `fetch()` data on the click of a button or the expansion of an accordion display.

-By doing this, we can send _only_ the data that is needed, saving on server bandwidth while minimizing loading times for the end user.
-The `fetch()` method opens the world of third party data which we can use in our own projects.

 ## Resources